Scholarships and Special Project Funds

 Your endowment may be funded with cash, equities or some forms of property.
 It is also possible to have a scholarship funded through your estate.
 In any case, the first step is to have a scholarship agreement developed that is acceptable to you and to the Foundation.
 You should have a clear idea, for example, of the student who will benefit from the scholarship.
 What should the student's major be?
 Should the student be near graduation or just getting started at Eastern?
 Are there specific academic standards that should be met?
 Who will determine which student or students will receive the scholarship awards?

 The links below will take you to a sample endowment agreement and will give you some initial guidance on what to consider when setting up an endowment.
 If you have questions, or would like assistance in drafting an endowment agreement for your scholarship or special fund, please write or call the Office of University Development.

 All data existing in or originating from the EIU Foundation shall be considered confidential and shall be used only for Foundation approved purposes.
 Under no circumstances will such data be used for commercial or political pursposes.

-Donors who have provided the necessary funding to establish an endowment, whether for a student, scholarship, or to benefit a specific college, department or unit, my be reassured that the Foundation will honor the original intent of all donors in perpetuity.
-In the event of future restructuring of the University which could potentially affect such designations, the Foundation will consider amendments acceptable to the donor (or his/her designated representatives if he/she is unable to respond)to ensure and to mostly closely preserve the original intent of the fund.
+Donors who have provided the necessary funding to establish an endowment, whether for a student, scholarship, or to benefit a specific college, department or unit, may be reassured that the Foundation will honor the original intent of all donors in perpetuity.
+In the event of future restructuring of the University which could potentially affect such designations, the Foundation will consider amendments acceptable to the donor (or his/her designated representatives if he/she is unable to respond)to ensure and to most closely preserve the original intent of the fund.